 NUR 1020C.
 Fundamentals in Nursing.
-This course is designed to provide students with a basic understanding of certain key concepts and principles fundamental to the practice of nursing.
-Emphasis on the wellness-illness continuum will lay the foundation for future study.
-The student is introduced to the nursing process as a systematic method of problem solving in which effective communication and interpersonal relationships are central components.
-Basic needs relative to hygiene, activity, rest and sleep, comfort, safety, nutrition, and fluid and electrolytes, urinary and bowel elimination, and oxygenation are necessary to meet the needs of the moderately ill, hospitalized patient.
-The content includes socio-economic, ethno-cultural, spiritual needs, community health concepts, nutrition, Smoking Cessation and HIV/AIDS education.
-Instruction includes the development of critical thinking skills.
-The student will be introduced to medication administration.
-The clinical application of drugs is also emphasized to insure rational and optimal patient care.
+This course provides students with key concepts fundamental to nursing practice.
+The wellness-illness continuum will lay the foundation for future study.
+Students are introduced to the nursing process as a method of problem solving with communication and interpersonal relationships as central components.
 Serious attention is given to the skills that are essential to safe nursing practice.
-Supervised practice and planned hospital experience will provide the student opportunities to assist patients to an optimal level of wellness.
-Theoretical instruction and clinical experience in geriatric nursing are incorporated throughout the course.
-This course will also present HIPPA regulations and the implications related to the provision of healthcare.
-All courses without the NUR prefix may be taken prior to entering the program.
-NUR courses must be taken in the semester that they are scheduled per the academic advising guide and admission schedule.
-Microbiology with Lab must be completed by the end of the semester listed on the academic advising guide.
-Humanities must be completed by the end of the semester listed on the academic advising guide.
+Supervised practice will provide the student opportunities to assist patients.
+Theoretical instruction and clinical experience in geriatric nursing are incorporated, as well as HIPPA regulations and the implications to healthcare.
 Students may not progress to the following semester unless all courses in the present semester have been completed with a "C" or higher.
-8 semester credit hours.
-Co-requisites: NUR 1020L, NUR 1141, NUR 1280C/L, PSY 2012, BSC 2086 C/L [A]
+1⁄2 didactic hour per credit and 1 clinical hour per credit each week.
+Prerequisites: SLS 1101, MAC 1105, BSC 2085C/L, ENC 1101.
+Corerequisites: NUR 1020L, NUR 1141, NUR 1280C/L, PSY 2012, BSC 2086 C/L 8 semester credit hours.
+[A]

 NUR 1020L.
 Fundamentals in Nursing Lab.
 This lab course is designed to provide students with a basic understanding of certain key concepts and principles fundamental to the practice of nursing, along with the ethical and legal responsibilities of the nurse as a health care provider.
 Emphasis on the wellness-illness continuum will lay the foundation for future study.
 The student is introduced to the nursing process as a systematic method of problem solving in which effective communication and interpersonal relationships are central components.
-Basic needs relative to hygiene; activity; rest and sleep; comfort; safety; nutrition; and fluid and electrolytes; urinary and bowel elimination; and oxygenation are necessary to meet the needs of the moderately ill, hospitalized patient.
+Basic needs relative to hygiene: activity: rest and sleep: comfort: safety: nutrition; and fluid and electrolytes; urinary and bowel elimination; and oxygenation are necessary to meet the needs of the moderately ill, hospitalized patient.
 The content includes consideration of growth and development, socio-economic, ethnocultural, spiritual needs, community health concepts, nutrition, professional role and function, health counseling, current issues in nursing, end of life care, HIV, and domestic violence.
 Instruction includes the development of critical thinking skills.
 The student will be introduced to drug standards and legislation, the major classification of drugs and the general actions of selected drugs.
 The clinical application of drugs is also emphasized to rational and optimal patient care.
 Serious attention is given to the mathematical knowledge and skills, which are essential to safe nursing practice.
 Supervised practice and planned hospital experience will provide the student opportunities to assist patients to an optimal level of wellness.
 Theoretical instruction and clinical experience in geriatric nursing are incorporated throughout the course.
 Corequisite: NUR 1020C.
 [A]